 An orphan, a mystery, and a secret friendship: in this edition of Creations of Chaos, I reconnect with the types of stories I obsessed over as a child, as I … Continue reading Creations of Chaos: When Marnie Was There

 Any good Whovian can rattle off a list of newly acquired fears after watching “Doctor Who.”
 Snowmen, shadows, fat, plungers, and many more depending on the viewers’ propensity to scare. … Continue reading 31 Days of Horror 2015: The Weeping Angels

 I had fun with the Motts and our friends at the “Freak Show,” but now it’s time to travel to sunny Los Angeles.
-Wes Bentley from season one’s “Murder House” … Continue reading 31 Days of Horror 2015: American Horror Story.”
-Are you ready to check into the Hotel Cortez?
-Your room is this way.
-Read the rest of this entry
+Wes Bentley from season one’s “Murder House” … Continue reading 31 Days of Horror 2015: American Horror Story: Hotel S05 E01: Checking In

 I was, if you can believe, probably about five or six years old when I had my first glimpse of a Stanley Kubrick film.
 It was the middle of a … Continue reading The Shining, Eyes Wide Shut and Stanley Kubrick: The Exhibition At TIFF